DessimozLab/FastOMA/README.md

 And there shouldn't be any repeated names in leaves names and internal node names.
 The tree should not be with quotation.

 3. The omamer database which is available for download from the [OMA browser](https://omabrowser.org/oma/current/).
-The FastOMA workflow will automatically download the omamer database for LUCA if the argument `--omamer_db` is not provided on the command line.
-The argument can be a local file (e.g. a previously downloaded omamer database file) or a URL to an alternative omamer database, e.g. a subset of the LUCA database which is smaller.
-However, we recommend to use the LUCA database if possible.
+The FastOMA workflow will automatically download the omamer database for LUCA (7.7 GB) if the argument `--omamer_db` is not provided on the command line.
+The argument can be a local file (e.g. a previously downloaded omamer database file) or a URL to an alternative omamer database, e.g. a subset of the LUCA database which is smaller, like Primates with this [link](https://omabrowser.org/All/Primates-v2.0.0.h5) which is ~100MB.
+However, to have a broader reference gene families, we recommend to use the LUCA database if possible.

-You can see an example in the [testdata](https://github.com/sinamajidian/FastOMA/tree/master/testdata/in_folder) folder.
+You can see an example in the [testdata](https://github.com/DessimozLab/FastOMA/tree/main/testdata/in_folder) folder.
 ```
 $ ls proteome
 AQUAE.fa  CHLTR.fa  MYCGE.fa